 - Every year, before June 30th, revise your IDP and discuss it with your mentor as a part of your annual evaluation.

 - BMSC 5001 (Fall semester).
 Integrity in Scientific Research.

 - BMSC 5112 (Spring semester).
 Advanced Scientific Writing.

 - BMSC 5102 (Fall and Spring semesters).
 Fundamentals of Scientific Writing.

 - Procedure For Enrolling in Courses as a Non-Degree Seeking Student

 Postdoctoral Fellows may enroll as Special Students (non-degree seeking student) for courses that provide professional development.
 Special Student Application Instruction

-You will need to take at least some of these Training modules, required by NIH, other Federal, and State regulations).
-These do not have course numbers and do not require enrollment.
+You will also need to take at least some of these Training modules, required by NIH, other Federal, and State regulations).

 The National Postdoctoral Association is a non-profit organization providing resources for postdoctoral fellows in the United Sates.
 The University of Oklahoma Health Sciences Center is a sustaining member, so all postdoctoral fellows at OUHSC have access to the "member-only" resources of the web site.
 The NPA has developed a set of Core Competencies that postdocs should be able to acquire during their training, and other career-development programs.